Ayaneo Kun Handheld Gaming PC Performance Review

 Ayaneo Kun: Acting

-Great frame rates are produced by it; however, since it runs the same CPU as the Ayaneo 2S, GPD Win 4 (2023), and spec-wise, the ASUS ROG Ally, you cannot anticipate miracles.
+It provides excellent frame rates; however, since it has the same CPU as the Ayaneo 2S, the GPD Win 4 (2023), and, spec-wise, the ASUS ROG Ally, you cannot anticipate miracles.

-Its great 54-watt TDP is the main selling feature.
+Its excellent 54-watt TDP is the main selling feature.
 Higher TDP typically translates into improved performance in the realm of gaming handhelds.

-We run computers and mobile gaming PCs through the same set of tests while benchmarking them.
+We benchmark both computers and mobile gaming PCs using the same set of tests.
 These comprise actual gameplay testing and synthetic benchmarks.

 Should DLSS or FSR be choices, they are switched on to the Balanced setting.
-Those original findings are included as the ROG Ally was first tested at 1080p and was not available for repeat testing prior to this review.
+We include those original findings because we first tested the ROG Ally at 1080p, a resolution not available for repeat testing prior to this review.

 Ayaneo Kun (800p) | Ayaneo Air (720p) | GPD WIN 4 (720p) | |